Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 ## Using the Mount
 - The perforated rectangle at the top of the mount facilitates a cutout for programming without removing the device from the mount
 - Once assembled, to remove the top bezel, slide a utility knife under the top lip of the bezel and carefully pry to push the case shell outwards
+- The physical switch should be glued in place, but if you want more security, the 1.5mm holes can be used to add retaining pins

 ## Using the Waveshare Device
 - See https://github.com/Westcott1/Waveshare-ESP32-S3-Touch-LCD-4.3-and-Arduino